This website uses cookies. Find out more in our Privacy Policy.

 Energy and Climate Action

-Our energy reduction efforts stem from our commitment to the American College & University Presidents’ Climate Leadership Commitments.
-Agnes Scott signed the Commitment in September 2007.
+Our energy reduction efforts stem from our commitment to the American College & University Presidents’ Climate Commitment.
+Agnes Scott signed the Climate Commitment in September 2007, as one of the charter signatories.
 We submitted our baseline greenhouse gas emissions inventory on September 15, 2008.
-Our Climate Action Plan (CAP) was completed during the summer of 2009 and submitted to the ACUPCC on the September 15, 2009.
-In it, we projected the college would be climate neutral by 2037.
+Our first Climate Action Plan (CAP) was completed during the summer of 2009 and submitted to the ACUPCC on September 15, 2009.
+As stated in our 2009 CAP, the college is committed to achieving carbon neutrality of Scope 1 and 2 emissions by 2037.

 Our CAP strategy is to reduce our energy usage by installing higher-efficiency equipment and promoting energy-conservation behaviors, while increasing our renewable energy sources.
-Lastly the college will use carbon offsets to cover the emissions that are impossible to avoid or replace.
+Lastly, the college will use community-focused, local carbon offsets to cover the emissions that are impossible to avoid or replace.

-In 2007, President Elizabeth Kiss signed the American College & University Presidents' Climate Commitment (ACUPCC), therefore, ambitiously committing Agnes Scott College to carbon neutrality by 2037.
+In 2007, former President Dr. Elizabeth Kiss signed the American College & University Presidents' Climate Commitment (ACUPCC), therefore, ambitiously committing Agnes Scott College to carbon neutrality by 2037.

 The commitment, since then, has evolved into the Climate Leadership Commitment facilitated by the non-profit organization Second Nature.
 The transformation, however, did not only come in the form of a name change.
 We have also committed ourselves to setting a resilience strategy for our community, in conjunction with the City of Decatur.
 Despite challenges like campus community growth, and lack of innovative and robust renewable energy programs in Georgia, we have made significant progress toward our goal to reduce our net campus carbon footprint to zero.